Market type framework

 The Five Layers of Commercial Intent applies across market types.
 Each type behaves differently, and the ungoverned territory takes different shapes.

 Access markets Where demand exists but the path from demand to service is structurally broken, mispriced, or opaque.
 Expertise markets Where the buyer is purchasing technical capability they cannot independently evaluate.
+Risk markets Where the buyer is hedging against a low-probability, high-consequence outcome they cannot independently calibrate.

 Your market is different from any published analysis.